Skip to content

 Compaq

-The name Compaq was prominent on many home computers from the mid-1990s until a few years after the turn of the millennium.
-The U.S. manufacturer began building desktop PCs for home use in the mid-1990s—before many others.
-Compaq’s Presario series was particularly popular because it was well-equipped.
+The name Compaq was prominent on many home computers in this country from the mid-1990s until a few years after the turn of the millennium.
+The U.S. manufacturer began building desktop PCs for home use in the mid-1990s–ahead of many others.
+Compaq’s Presario series was particularly popular because it was delivered with good equipment.

-Compaq’s disappearance wasn’t due to bankruptcy.
-Instead, tech giant Hewlett-Packard acquired the company in a merger in 2002.
-In some countries, including Germany, the brand continued until 2013 at the latest.
+The disappearance of Compaq had nothing to do with bankruptcy.
+Instead, tech giant Hewlett-Packard acquired the company through a merger in 2002.
+In some countries, including Germany since 2008, the brand continued until 2013 at the latest.
 After that, the name was finally retired.

 Siemens Mobile

-Do you remember the last truly big German mobile phone manufacturer?
+Do you remember the last really big German cell phone manufacturer?
 Siemens Mobile was one of the major brands in the mobile phone sector in the 1990s and even pioneered the first devices for a larger audience at the beginning of the decade.
-In 2005, it was the end for Siemens’ subsidiary.
+2005 marked the end for Siemens’ subsidiary.
 You can find the complete and fascinating story of Siemens Mobile in our article:

 The Rise and Fall of the Former Mobile Giant Siemens Mobile